vijai-veerapandian/myweather-app/README.md

 # MyWeather App

 MyWeather App is a simple weather application built with React.
-It allows users to search for a city and view the current weather and a 7-day forecast.
+It allows users to search for a city and view the current weather, a 7-day forecast, and summarized weather news using Gemini AI.

 ## Features

 - Search for a city to get current weather information
 - View a 7-day weather forecast
+- Get summarized weather news about the searched city
 - Responsive design

 ## Screenshot